Deadpan

-Deadpan, dry humour, or dry-wit humour is the deliberate display of emotional neutrality or no emotion, commonly as a form of comedic delivery to contrast with the ridiculousness or absurdity of the subject matter.
+Deadpan, dry humour, or dry-wit humour is the deliberate display of emotional neutrality or no emotion, commonly as a form of comedic delivery, to contrast with the ridiculousness or absurdity of the subject matter.
 The delivery is meant to be blunt, ironic, laconic, or apparently unintentional.

 Etymology

-The term deadpan first emerged early in the 20th century, as a compound word (sometimes spelled as two words) combining "dead" and "pan" (a slang term for the face).
+The term deadpan first emerged early in the 20th century, most likely during the 1920s, as a compound word (sometimes spelled as two words) combining "dead" and "pan" (a slang term for the face).
 It appeared in print as early as 1915, in an article about a former baseball player named Gene Woodburn written by his former manager Roger Bresnahan.
 Bresnahan described how Woodburn used his skill as a ventriloquist to make his manager and others think they were being heckled from the stands.
 Woodburn, wrote Bresnahan, "had a trick of what the actors call 'the dead pan.'
 He never cracked a smile and would be the last man you would suspect was working a trick."

 George M. Cohan, in a 1908 interview, had alluded to dead pans without using the actual term "deadpan".
-Cohan, after returning from a trip to London, told an interviewer that "the time is ripe for a manager to take over about a dozen American chorus girls and wake up the musical comedy game.
+Cohan, after returning from a trip to London, told an interviewer: "The time is ripe for a manager to take over about a dozen American chorus girls and wake up the musical comedy game.
 The English chorus girls are dead–their pans are cold.”

 The Oxford English Dictionary cites a 1928 New York Times article as having the first appearance of the term in print.
 That article, a collection of film slang compiled by writer and theatrical agent Frank J. Wilstach, defines "dead pan" as "playing a role with expressionless face, as, for instance, the work of Buster Keaton."
-There were several other uses of the term, in theater and in sports, between the 1915 Bresnahan article and the 1928 article in the Times.
+Several other uses of the term, both in theater and in sports, have been identified between the 1915 Bresnahan article and the 1928 article in the Times.

 The usage of deadpan as a verb ("to speak, act, or utter in a deadpan manner; to maintain a dead pan") is recorded at least as far back as 1942.